Updated on 2026-03-26 GMT+08:00

 Supported

-The following uses a CCE Turbo cluster as an example to describe how to use a NAT gateway to access the Internet.
-The NAT gateway allows containers in a VPC to access the Internet through source network address translation (SNAT), which translates containers' private IP addresses to public IP addresses using the assigned EIP.
-This allows the containers to use the shared EIP to access the Internet.
+A CCE Turbo cluster is used as an example to describe how to use a NAT gateway to access the Internet.
+The NAT gateway allows pods in a VPC to access the Internet through SNAT.
+SNAT translates private IP addresses to public IP addresses using the assigned EIP.
+This allows pods in the VPC to share the EIP for Internet access.
 For details, see Figure 1.
-SNAT allows containers in a VPC to access the Internet directly, even without an EIP.
+SNAT allows pods in a VPC to access the Internet directly, even without an EIP.
 However, they cannot receive traffic from the Internet.
-The NAT gateway provides efficient support for high-concurrency connections and enables public network access.
+The NAT gateway efficiently supports high-concurrency connections and enables Internet access.
 It is well-suited for scenarios with a large volume of requests and connections.

 Figure 1 How an SNAT rule works